-In the case of G Suite domains, we actually advise to centralize views on one generic account for easier management.
+In the case of G Suite domains, we recommend centralizing all your views under a single G Suite account for easier management.
 If you have created a view with a gmail.com account but are using it inside the intranet of a G Suite domain, it would also be better to transfer ownership to an account on the domain.

-Contractors can also use this feature to transfer the ownership to their client at the end of an intranet creation project.
+Independent contractors (freelancers) can also use this feature to transfer the view-ownership to their client at the end of the project.

-In this article we will guide you through the few steps that you need in order to transfer the ownership of your view.
+In this article, we will guide you through the steps needed to successfully transfer the ownership of your view.

-1 - Add the future owner as editor on your view
+1 - Add the future owner as an editor to your view

-The future owner can open the edit link and click on the 'Request Edit Access' button in the share menu:
+2. Inform, the future owner to open the edit link and click on the 'Request Edit Access' button under the share menu.